knowledge-computing/mapkurator-doc/docs/modules/postocr-linker.md

 <img width="800px" src="_media/databases.jpg"></br>

-Figure shows an outline of tables on Postgres and indicies on Elasticsearch.
+Figure shows an outline of tables on Postgres and indices on Elasticsearch.
 The details of each component are as follows.

 * table `all_continents` : A table of all OpenStreetMap geo-entities' id, names, and the corresponding source tables
 * schema `{each continent}` table `{points, lines, multilinestrings, multipolygons, other_relations}`: A source table of OpenStreetMap geo-entities including names, semantic types, and geometries